-Instrumentation can be broadly defined as any automated machine used to facilitate industries related to science and technology, such as engineering, medicine or scientific laboratory research.
+Instrumentation can be broadly defined as any automated machine used to facilitate industries related to science and technology, such as engineering, medicine, or scientific laboratory research.
 Instrument technicians maintain and repair these devices, as well as ensure that they comply with industry standards.
 Technicians often are on call or work overtime.

-|Degree Field||Electrical technology, electronic engineering technology or a comparable discipline|
+|Degree Field||Electrical technology, electronic engineering technology, or a comparable discipline|

 |Certification||Voluntary certification is available|

-Step 1: Earn an Associate's Degree
+Step 1: Earn an Associate Degree

-Students learn to identify various types of automated equipment.
-They also learn about their inner workings via applied and theoretical courses in areas such as computer interface and networking, electrical currents and motor controls.
-Courses teaching maintenance and troubleshooting skills are also often required; topics commonly covered in these areas including process control, blueprint reading, equipment assembly and instrumentation calibration.
+Instrument technology degree programs provide students with an education in the setup, installation, calibration, maintenance, and repair of many kinds of automated equipment in the area covered by the major.
+They also learn about their inner workings via applied and theoretical courses in areas such as computer interface and networking, electrical currents, and motor controls.
+Courses teaching maintenance and troubleshooting skills are also often required; topics commonly covered in these areas including process control, blueprint reading, equipment assembly, and instrumentation calibration.

-Step 2: Obtain Entry-Level Employment
+Step 2: Gain Entry-Level Employment

-While the content of training programs varies greatly from one company and one type of technology to the next, employees generally learn about the hiring company's exact systems of equipment interface, maintenance communications and operations procedures.
+After earning an associate degree or completing foundational college-level coursework in one of the mentioned academic areas, aspiring instrument technicians are ready to enter the workforce.
+Due to the technical nature of this field, newly hired technicians generally must complete fairly extensive training programs.
+The content of training programs varies greatly from one company and one type of technology to the next, but employees generally learn about the hiring company's exact equipment interface systems, maintenance communications, and operations procedures.
 Some programs also require new hires to perform supervised equipment maintenance and repairs.

 Step 3: Get Certified

-Many sub-fields within the instrument technology industry have professional associations which offer continuing education, networking opportunities and certification examinations.
+Many sub-fields within the instrument technology industry have professional associations which offer continuing education, networking opportunities, and certification examinations.
 Some examples of relevant organizations include the Institute of Electrical and Electronics Engineers (IEEE) and the Association for the Advancement of Medical Instrumentation (AAMI).
 These organizations offer numerous voluntary certifications for biomedical, biometrics and electrical engineering instrument technicians.
 In order to earn certification, technicians must pass an in-depth written examination testing their expertise in their area of instrumentation technology.